Frigidity - self-care; Sexual dysfunction - female - self-care

 You may have sexual dysfunction if you are distressed by any of the following:

-Can’t get aroused or can’t stay aroused during sex even if you want sex
+Cannot get aroused or cannot stay aroused during sex even if you want sex

 Have pain during sex